ten-protocol/ten-documentation/docs/tutorials-examples/guessing-game.md

 ## **Playing the Game**

 1. **Visit**: Visit the Guessing Game [website](https://guessing-game-with-widget.vercel.app/)
-2. **Set Up**: Click on the Obscuro widget in the bottom-right corner, click 'join' & follow further instructions.
+2. **Set Up**: Click on the Ten widget in the bottom-right corner, click 'join' & follow further instructions.
 3. **Start Playing**: Input the number of guesses you wish to make & approve the game fee for participation.
 4. **Guess**: Enter your number guess and submit.
 5. **Transaction Status**: Monitor the progress of your guess transaction in MetaMask.
 6. **Results**: The game will notify you of the outcome of your guess.
-7. **ObscuroScan**: You can inspect the encrypted transaction details on [ObscuroScan](https://testnet.obscuroscan.io/)
+7. **TenScan**: You can inspect the encrypted transaction details on [TenScan](https://testnet.obscuroscan.io/)

 ## **Contribute**